 Likewise, you'll want to be careful with your sensitive documents.
 A lost Social Security card could make you vulnerable to identity fraud, so don't carry your card with you often.
 Instead, keep it somewhere safe to limit the potential impact of purse or wallet theft.

-Unfortunately, no matter how careful you are, your personal details could still fall into the hands of criminals.
+Unfortunately, no matter how careful you are, your personal details could still fall into criminal hands.
 This may happen, for example, if you provide your information to a trusted company that gets targeted by hackers and becomes the victim of a data breach.

 What does identity theft protection offer?